I’ve been traveling for almost eight years now, which means, I’ve used a lot of different accommodation options along the way.

-Another thing I like about Hostelworld is how extensive their listing is, including more than 36,000 properties in over 170 countries.
+Another thing I like about Booking and Hostelworld is how extensive their listing is, including more than 36,000 properties in over 170 countries.

 Two surprising moments for me were when I searched for hotels at both Cuba and Iran, on different trips.

 In Cuba, they show you Hostels, Casas Particulares, and Apartments, which are excellent options for American travelers who wish to travel Cuba legally.
 These options don’t appear on many other hotel booking sites.

 In Iran, on the other hand, I didn’t expect to find a hostel there, so I started looking for hotels instead.
 None showed up on other sites.
 With little hope, I checked Hostelworld, and to my surprise, there were a few hostels listed!